-The Model Programs of Study in Architecture, Construction, and Energy commences with two suggested courses: a course focused on foundational computer applications and technology, and an introductory course providing a broad orientation to the field.
+The model programs of study for architecture, construction, and energy commence with two suggested courses: a course focused on foundational computer applications and technology, and an introductory course providing a broad orientation to the field.

 The first course, focused on computer applications and technology, is the Illinois Articulation Initiative (IAI)-affiliated Computer Applications for Business.
 This course is designed for prospective business majors but applicable to all, aiming to train students in general software applications including word processing, spreadsheets, and internet access methods.